Modern Slavery Act

 Our policies on slavery and human trafficking

-We have reviewed our existing policies and procedures in the light of the Act.
+We continue to review our existing policies and procedures in the light of the Act.
 We are committed to doing the right thing, valuing people and ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business and we are confident that our current policies promote ethical behaviour and integrity both within our business and within our supply chain.

 In our own business

 As part of our initiative to promote integrity and ethical practices within our business we have a number of internal policies and procedures.

-We operate a robust recruitment process, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.
+We operate a transparent and robust recruitment process, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.

 We operate a Tenancy Fraud Policy to prevent address and identify housing fraud.
 As part of this policy we require photographic identification at the time of application for housing which is then verified when the applicant signs their tenancy agreement and can also be used during routine home visits to identify and verify the occupants of the property.

 As a social landlord bpha has a duty to keep at risk and vulnerable residents safe from abuse.
 In accordance with our Adult and Child Safeguarding Policies, bpha is committed to responding appropriately to abuse and neglect by:

 - Addressing safeguarding concerns promptly and efficiently.